-Israel braced for Jerusalem protests

-Hundreds of extra police have been deployed in Jerusalem's Old City, and additional battalions sent to the West Bank, after clashes there on Thursday.

-Dozens of Palestinians were hurt in the violence as protesters fought troops.
+Clashes erupt over US Jerusalem move

+Violence has flared between Israeli forces and Palestinians protesting at Donald Trump's contentious recognition of Jerusalem as Israel's capital.

+Clashes erupted in the occupied West Bank and over the Israeli-Gaza border, where one Palestinian was killed.

-Donald Trump's announcement was hailed by Israel but condemned across the Arab and Islamic world.
+Tensions are high in the wake of Mr Trump's announcement.
+His policy shift was hailed by Israel but condemned across the Arab and Islamic world.

+The UN's Middle East envoy warned of a risk the conflict would escalate.

+"There is a serious risk today that we may see a chain of unilateral actions, which can only push us further away from achieving our shared goal of peace," Nickolay Mladenov told an emergency UN Security Council meeting, by videocall from Jerusalem.

+He called on all parties to engage in "constructive dialogue" and "reign in radical elements".

+While the meeting was going on, the Israeli army said it had intercepted a rocket launch from Gaza, but there had been "no casualties and no damage".

-Western allies of the US have also disavowed the move, which reversed decades of US policy of neutrality towards Jerusalem's status.
+Western allies of the US have disavowed Mr Trump's move, which reversed decades of US neutrality on the status of Jerusalem.

-Israel has always regarded Jerusalem as its capital, while the Palestinians claim East Jerusalem as the capital of a future Palestinian state.
+Israel has always regarded Jerusalem as its capital, while the Palestinians claim East Jerusalem - occupied by Israel in the 1967 war - as the capital of a future Palestinian state.

-In recognising Jerusalem as Israel's capital, the US becomes the first country to do so since the foundation of the state in 1948.
+The US became the first country to recognise Jerusalem as Israel's capital since the foundation of the state in 1948.

+US Secretary of State Rex Tillerson has said it could take two years before the US embassy is relocated from Tel Aviv.

 Where has there been violence?

-Clashes erupted across the West Bank, as well as in part of East Jerusalem and on the Gaza-Israel border on Thursday, leaving dozens of Palestinians wounded.

-Israeli forces struck "two military posts" in Gaza on Thursday, the army said, after three rockets were fired at Israel from inside the Palestinian enclave.
-There were no reports of injuries.
+In East Jerusalem there were scuffles as police pushed back hundreds of demonstrators outside the Old City.
+The ancient walled area, containing contentious holy sites, is historically a flashpoint for violence.

+At least 217 Palestinians were wounded in the confrontations in the West Bank and East Jerusalem, Palestinian medics said.
+A 30-year-old Palestinian was killed and dozens of others injured in Gaza after Israeli forces opened fire after protesters threw stones at army posts on the border.

-Elsewhere, demonstrations against Donald Trump's announcement have spread.
+Elsewhere, demonstrations against Mr Trump's announcement have spread.

+Thousands of pro-Palestinian protesters held noisy demonstrations in Jordan, Egypt, Iraq, Turkey, Tunisia and Iran.

-In Malaysia, hundreds of protesters rallied in front of the US embassy, burning an effigy of the US president, while similar numbers protested outside the US embassy in Indonesia, the world's largest Muslim-majority country.
+Further afield, protesters rallied in Malaysia, Bangladesh, Pakistan, Afghanistan, Indian-administered Kashmir and Indonesia, the world's largest Muslim-majority country.

 How has the international community reacted?

-There has been widespread denunciation of Donald Trump's move, especially in the Muslim world.
+There has been widespread denunciation of Mr Trump's move, especially in the Muslim world.

 America's closest Arab allies, Saudi Arabia, Egypt and Jordan, have expressed their opposition, while Egypt, Bolivia, France, Italy, Senegal, Sweden, the UK and Uruguay have called an emergency meeting of the UN Security Council on Friday to discuss the step.

-The Palestinian president said Donald Trump's announcement was "deplorable" and a senior Palestinian official said US Vice-President Mike Pence is "not welcome in Palestine" during a planned visit to the region later this month.
+Palestinian President Mahmoud Abbas said Mr Trump's announcement was "deplorable" and a senior Palestinian official said US Vice President Mike Pence was "not welcome in Palestine" during a planned visit to the region later this month.

 Israel's arch-foe Iran accused Donald Trump of trying to provoke a war, while the Iran-backed Hezbollah movement in Lebanon called on the Muslim and Arab world to support a new intifada.